Jeff-Russ/ror-guides/rails-understand.md

 	  end
 	end

 The adding the foreign key is done in the `create_table` block.
-There are two acceptable syntaxes for this as you can see in the comment.
-Remember that __All__ __foreign keys also need an index__ so you can see that being creating, again, outside the call to `create_table`.
+Remember that __All foreign keys also need an index__ so you can see that being creating
+outside the call to `create_table`.
+Before you run the migration, let's delete this and create it another way, completely with `rails generate`:

+	$ rails destroy model Teacher
+	$ rails g model Teacher classroom_id:integer:index first_name:string last_name:string

+The synax for this is `column_name:type column_name:type,` etc.
+`classroom_id:integer:index ` creates two lines of code: `t.integer "classroom_id"`
+and `add_index("teachers", "classroom_id")`.

+__IMPORTANT:__ Notice that there are no commas.
+If you put commas, you will not get an error but commas will be inserted into the actual migration file and you will get an error when you finally run the migration!

+Note that this quicker way does not allow you to set a default modifier like we had with `t.boolean "lab_equip", default: false`.
+There are, however some accepted modifiers in the generate command.
+It's a bit advanced for now but you can look up "passing modifiers to rails generate" if you're interested.

+Do this to run the migration and see what the results are in the database:

+	$ rake db:migrate
+	$ rails console
+	> ActiveRecord::Base.connection.tables # this is to display all tables
+	 => ["schema_migrations", "classrooms", "teachers"]
+	> Teacher.column_names # this shows the columns for the teachers table => ["id", "classroom_id", "first_name", "last_name", "created_at", "updated_at"]

+Note that this shows the foreign key `classroom_id` but not the index for it.
+In other words, It does not prove we have an index for `teacher_id` and would
+look exactly the same if we didn't have `add_index("teachers", "classroom_id")` in our migration file.

+	> Teacher.connection.index_exists? :teachers, :classroom_id
+	   (0.3ms)              SELECT sql
+	            FROM sqlite_master
+	            WHERE name='index_teachers_on_classroom_id' AND type='index'
+	            UNION ALL
+	            SELECT sql
+	            FROM sqlite_temp_master
+	            WHERE name='index_teachers_on_classroom_id' AND type='index'

+	 => true

+`index_exists?` method on one of the ActiveRecord "connection adapters" classes.
+It takes two symbol arguments, the table name and the index name.
+It runs SQL and then returns `true` if there is an index for it on that table.

+__t.references__

+There is another, newer syntax for creating a foreign key and giving it an index.
+The older way  makes the foreign key naming obvious and explicit and also make the index have the same name as the integer key.
+We could have choosen the newer, abstracted `references` syntax introduced in Rails 4 to create the index for our foreign key.
+To show you let's redo our Model:

+	$ rake db:rollback STEP=1 # go back one migration
+	$ rails destroy model Teacher
+	$ rails g model Teacher classroom:references first_name:string last_name:string

+This gives us a migration with the new synax.
+Instead of `t.integer "classroom_id"` and `add_index("teachers", "classroom_id")` we have a single line handling both:
+`t.references :classroom, index: true, foreign_key: true`:

+	class CreateTeachers < ActiveRecord::Migration
+	  def change
+	    create_table :teachers do |t|
+	      t.references :classroom, index: true, foreign_key: true
+	      t.string :first_name
+	      t.string :last_name

+	      t.timestamps null: false
+	    end
+	  end
+	end

+If you the the same test in `rails console`, you will see the same results.

 Let's create the Model/Migration for `Course` using another even quicker way.
 Rails lets you include the desired columns right in the Rails `generate` command!

-	$ rails g model Course teacher:references, name:string, description:text, teacher_id:integer:index
+	$ rails g model Course teacher:references name:string description:text

-The synax for this is `column_name:type, column_name:type,` etc. You can also add and index for the foreign key with `parentname_id:integer:index` or in fact any index with `indexname_id:type:index` but beware of non-integer indexes!

-As seen before also could have choosen `teacher_id:integer` which makes the foreign key naming obvious and explicit but we choose the newer, abstracted `references` syntax introduced in Rails 4 to create the index for our foreign key.

 Here is what our command generated:

 	class CreateCourses < ActiveRecord::Migration
 	  def change
-	    create_table( :courses ) do |t|
+	    create_table :courses do |t|
-	      t.references, :teacher
+	      t.references :teacher, index: true, foreign_key: true
-	      t.string, :name
+	      t.string :name
-	      t.text, :description
+	      t.text :description
-	      t.integer :teacher_id

 	      t.timestamps null: false
 	    end
-	    add_index( :courses, :teacher_id )
 	  end
 	end

-As you can see, this longer generate command really cut down on our development  time!
 §

 --------------------------------------------------------------------------------